 The running scene has definitely changed in the last ten years.

-I use to be the type of person that could not justify $100 on a pair or running shoes.
+I use to be the type of person that could not justify $100 on a pair of running shoes.

 While a $20 pair of shoes may work for some people it doesn’t work for everyone.

-I use to have one pair of shoes dedicated for exercise.
-So running, walking, cross training and so forth.
+I use to have one pair of shoes dedicated to exercise.
+So running, walking, cross-training and so forth.

 As the kilometres started to pile up, and I was going further I thought it would be best to get professionally fitted.

 But where, who and why should I get professionally fitted for shoes?

 No two feet are the same.
 In fact, your left foot will be different from your right foot.

 Here are some reasons why you should be pro-fitted for your next running shoes:

 - Get a video analysis of your running gait on a treadmill